AdobeDocs/media-analytics.es-ES/help/intro-to-ava/prereqs.md

    >[!IMPORTANT]
    >
-   >Para participar en Adobe Experience Cloud Device Co-op, es necesario el servicio Experience Cloud ID.
+   >To participate in the Adobe Experience Cloud Device Co-op, the Experience Cloud ID service is required.

    Si no ha implementado el servicio de ID, ahora es el momento de empezar a pensar en una estrategia de migración.
 For more information about the importance and role of the ID service, see [Why the Identity Service Should be on Your Radar.](https://blogs.adobe.com/digitalmarketing/analytics/why-new-adobe-marketing-cloud-id-service-should-be-on-your-radar/)